Thingybob8055/chip8-emulator/README.md

 # CHIP-8 Emulator/Interpreter

 This a CHIP-8 emulator/interpreter I programmed in the C Programming Language , mainly for practicing C programming, learnng about computer architecture concepts, reading assembly code etc. CHIP-8 is an interpreted programming language.
-More info on CHIP-* can be found in the [Wikipedia Page](https://en.wikipedia.org/wiki/CHIP-8).
+More info on CHIP-8 can be found in the [Wikipedia Page](https://en.wikipedia.org/wiki/CHIP-8).

 # Screenshots